AdityaRawat96/GlobalTravelWide/README.md

-# Global TravelWide Web Application - Admin Dashboard and CRM
+# Global TravelWide - CRM

 This is the Admin Dashboard and CRM for the Global TravelWide web application.
 It is built using PHP Laravel 8.